flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/settings.md

         - Legacy mode (Disabled): Rudder controls also move the nose wheel.
 No separation.
         - Realistic mode (Enabled): Nose Wheel steering with tiller handwheel is separate from the rudder.
             - See our guide: [Nose Wheel and Tiller Operation](../nw-tiller.md)
+- Home Cockpit Mode
+    - Removes backlight bleed from PFD, ND, and ECAMs
+    - Removes reflection from the ISIS

 ## ATSU/AOC